coderdj/kodiaq/_sources/deployment.txt

 look in src/master/data/RunModes/DAQOptionsMaster.ini.

-Deployment of the Standalone Slave Module
+Deployment of the Standalone Reader Module
 -----------------------------------------

 It is also possible to deploy a standalone module for running small